01Prathamesh/Career_Dendrogram_Project/README.md

 # Career Dendrogram Project
-A Career Guidance Application for Students.
+**A Career Guidance Application for Students**

 ## Overview

-Career Dendrogram is a Django web application that visualizes career paths and roles, helping users explore various career options.
-The application allows users to manage their profiles, add and edit career paths, and visualize these paths in a dendrogram format.
+Career Dendrogram is an advanced Django web application designed to help students explore and visualize various career paths.
+By leveraging the power of hierarchical data structures, the application displays career roles and paths in a dynamic, interactive dendrogram.
+Users can easily manage their profiles, interact with career paths, and discover potential professional journeys.

 ## Features

+- **User Account Management**:
-- User account management (registration, login, profile editing)
+   - Secure user authentication (registration, login, password recovery)
+   - Profile creation and editing (personal information, career interests)

+- **Career Path Management**:
-- CRUD operations for career paths and roles
+   - Full CRUD operations for managing career paths and roles
+   - Ability to categorize careers based on industry, skill sets, education, and more

+- **Dendrogram Visualization**:
-- Visualization of career paths using a dendrogram
+   - Visual representation of career paths and role hierarchies in a dendrogram format
+   - Interactive filtering and zooming for better exploration of paths

+- **Responsive UI/UX**:
-- Responsive design for a seamless user experience
+   - Mobile-first design for accessibility across devices
+   - Interactive UI with real-time updates and animations

+- **Advanced Search and Filtering**:
+   - Search career paths by keywords, industries, skillsets, or education
+   - Apply filters to narrow down career options based on user preferences

+## Installation

+Follow these steps to set up the Career Dendrogram project locally:

 ## Installation